WebAssembly/tool-conventions/SetjmpLongjmp.md

 ## Implementations

-* LLVM has a pass ([WebAssemblyLowerEmscriptenEHSjLj.cpp]) to perform the convertion mentioned above.
+* LLVM (19 and later) has a pass ([WebAssemblyLowerEmscriptenEHSjLj.cpp])
+  to perform the convertion mentioned above.
 It can be enabled with the `-mllvm -wasm-enable-sjlj` option.

   Note: as of writing this, LLVM produces a bit older version of